grrazzlle/Portfolio/README.md

   ## Description

-  This application allows me to show off my projects
+  This application uses the Bootstrap CSS Framework to create a mobile responsive portfolio

   ## Table of contents